AltoRetrato/Oneiric-Quest/README.md

 - [Flycast](https://github.com/flyinghead/flycast): a multiplatform Sega Dreamcast, Naomi, Naomi 2 and Atomiswave emulator
 - [UnrealLibretro](https://github.com/N7Alpha/UnrealLibretro): a Libretro Frontend for Unreal Engine
 - [Unreal Engine](https://www.unrealengine.com/)

+## Legal Information

+This project is a fan creation and is not affiliated with Sega.
+Please note:

+- No Dreamcast BIOS file is provided by nor is required for this project to run.
+- Oneiric Quest is an unofficial project and does not endorse or encourage piracy.
+- The emulator requires (but doesn't provide) a Dreamcast game disc image to play Samba de Amigo.
+- This project is provided "as is," without warranty of any kind, express or implied.
+I am not responsible for any damages or legal issues that may arise from the use of this software.